werf/werf/docs/pages/documentation/quickstart.md

     ```
     {% endraw %}

- 2. Run the converge command using your Docker Registry for storing images (`localhost:5000/quickstart-application` repository in the case of a local Docker Registry).
+ 2. Run the converge command using your container registry for storing images (`localhost:5000/quickstart-application` repository in the case of a local container registry).

     {% raw %}
     ```shell